Mark Hamill, Comic-Con 2018's favorite Easter egg

 Undercover celebrities happen here and there around Comic-Con, but when it comes to Hamill, we're going to have to keep wondering whether he was even there at all.

-I tweeted my selfie with him and tagged him, and while he's "liked" my tweets before, this time, for the first time ever, he replied, taking my Comic-Con experience to another level.
+I tweeted my selfie with Vader Trump and tagged Hamill.
+And while he's "liked" my tweets before, this time, for the first time ever, he replied, taking my Comic-Con experience to another level.

 "Just remember Jerry," he replied to me, quoting Seinfeld.
 "It's not a lie... if you believed it."